Part I: From scenic to semantic

 Experience

-Semantic efficiency risks erasing the moments that build brand and meaning.
+Semantic systems risk erasing the moments that build brand and meaning.
 How do we preserve emotional engagement and experiential choice when systems optimize for speed and outcomes?

 Ethics

 As systems shape decisions and learn from behavior, they carry moral weight.
-How do we maintain ethical responsibility and ensure systems align with human values, not just optimize for metrics?
+How do we ensure systems align with human values, not just optimize for metrics?

 Meeting these challenges will require new ways of thinking about user experience.